siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 |\Delta x| < \frac{\Lambda}{6}.
 $$

-So the central region of each bright fringe contains a stripe of full width
+So the central part of each bright fringe contains a stripe of full width

 $$
 \frac{\Lambda}{3}